 5.2.1.
 Knowledge Slopes Facilitate Interdisciplinary Knowledge Flows in HER

 The ratio of the knowledge potential difference to the knowledge slope represents, to a certain extent, the capacity for interdisciplinary knowledge flow in HER.
 The knowledge potential difference promotes the flow of knowledge in HER, while the distance of flow has the opposite effect.
 Thus, interdisciplinary knowledge flow in HER is influenced by both the knowledge potential difference and the distance of flow.
-Therefore, although knowledge from distant disciplines that differ significantly from HER has certain potential for flow, the distance between them is too great, and the knowledge that can participate in the flow must be filtered through the knowledge gatekeepers of various disciplines/fields to enter into HER.
-This makes it difficult to form large-scale and organized flows, characterized by randomness and looseness, such as in the fields of Chemistry and Physics, Ecology and Environmental S&T, Engineering Mathematics, and Biology and Medicine.
-Relevant studies also indicate that from the perspective of knowledge distance, if there is shared knowledge between the knowledge source and the knowledge receptor, it will make the transfer easier (Dixon, 2000).
-Disciplines in the Psychology and Social Sciences field, which are closer to HER in terms of distance, are more likely to engage in knowledge flow with it, such as Management, Sociology, Psychology, and Economics.
+Therefore, although knowledge from distant disciplines that differ significantly from HER has a certain potential for flow, the distance between them is too great, and the knowledge that can participate in the flow must be filtered through the knowledge gatekeepers of various disciplines/fields to enter into HER.
+This makes it difficult to form large-scale and organized flows, characterized by randomness and looseness, such as in the fields of Chemistry and Physics, Ecology and Environmental S&T, Engineering and Mathematics, and Biology and Medicine.
+Relevant studies also indicate that, from the perspective of knowledge distance, if there is shared knowledge between the knowledge source and the knowledge receptor, it will make the transfer easier (Dixon, 2000).
+Disciplines in the Psychology and Social Sciences fields, which are closer to HER in terms of distance, are more likely to engage in knowledge flow with it, such as Management, Sociology, Psychology, and Economics.
 This is also one of the reasons for the formation of the “family resemblance” knowledge network.

 5.2.2.
 Knowledge Stickiness Hinders Interdisciplinary Knowledge Flow in HER